ykoh2-appdev/bootstrap-levels/app/views/instructions/layout.md

 </table>
 ```

-Notice the key trick: using a **12 column grid**.
+Notice the key trick: using a **12 column table**.
 Since 12 divides so nicely (by 6, 4, 3, 2, and 1), it's easy to subdivide our rows into appropriately sized chunks using `colspan`.

 This worked well for the early days of the web, but now that we have a plethora of screen sizes, hijacking the `<table>` element for layout doesn't work so well.
 For one thing, the cells aren't sized exactly right; their content determines how wide they are, and the content of a column can squish the size of a different column.
 For another thing, tables usually get too cramped on phone screens, or overflow.